Woodman's Markets: Store layout and sales model

-All Woodman's locations are open 24 hours and have 24 hour gas stations in close proximity to the main store.
-Each station has a convenience store with the gas station, however the small store is only open 6 am to 7 pm.
-Fast multi-bay Oil change operations attached to that store share the same hours.
-The gas pumps operate unattended during off hours.
+Most Woodman's locations are open 24 hours and have 24-hour gas stations in close proximity to the main store.
+While the pumps themselves are 24 hours, each station has a convenience store that operates from 7:15 a.m. to 6:45 p.m.
+A car wash and fast multi-bay oil change operations are often attached to the convenience stores and operate with slightly reduced hours compared to the convenience stores.
 Shopping carts are varied, offering electric carts, oversized carts, carts that allow children to be strapped in, and carts for adults with special needs.

-Woodman's partners with GrocerKey to offer online shopping with pick up or delivery.
+All Woodman's stores contain a large liquor store within the same building as the grocery store, but with a separate entrance, hours of operation, and check-lanes.
+Store policy mandates that shoppers pay for all food and non-alcoholic beverage items separately from any alcohol.

 Employee benefits

-Despite the company being employee owned, Phil Woodman created controversy in December 2009 by eliminating the company's mental health coverage, complaining that patients could rack up uncontrolled costs for the company.
+Despite the company being employee-owned, Phil Woodman created controversy in December 2009 by eliminating the company's mental health coverage, complaining that patients could rack up uncontrolled costs for the company.